AtsukoCoffey/kaitenzushi/README.md

 Stopped the correct letter counting at `handleKeyPress` one by one.
 So I tried to add the letter counter's number when validate the word.
 How ever, `textDisplay.length` wasn't a number,
 ![TextDisplay.length](readme/bug-getting-number-of-length.png "`TextDisplay.length")

-## Stop word time limit and new game function after expires the global time limit, ﬁnale sound, show score
-[BUG] Stop the word time limit and new game function is not completed.

 ## DIsplay of the global time limits